Kazi-Aidah/Aidah-Site/data/world/Countries.md

 This empire had been removed from the world map eons ago.
 Only leaders know of it, they have chosen to keep it a secret.
 **Languages:** One official language + tons of minorities.
 **Surname Style:** Based on region; some regions prefer location-based, date-meaning based, some similar herbs and natural resources.
+**Architecture:** Every building has a fun and distinct colour.
+Low buildings, max 2 floors is, 3 floors is for a big family or halls or important national buildngs.

 ---
 They unite to destroy but separate when it comes to heal.